This Chocolate Bundt Cake is moist, chocolaty and perfectly fudge-y!

 - 3/4 cup Astro® Original Balkan Style Yogourt 6%

 - 1 cup strong coffee warm or cool

 - 1/2 cup vegetable oil

 ** I have been asked quite a few times about the Bundt pan I used for this cake and I can see why because it’s a beauty!
-This Bundt pan is the Nordic Ware Platinum Collection Heritage Bundt Pan.
+This Bundt pan is the (this is an affiliate link) Nordic Ware Platinum Collection Heritage Bundt Pan.
 I love it!
-It’s a bit tricky to bake with, but as long as you are using a baking spray with flour like this one, you should be fine. **
+It’s a bit tricky to bake with, but as long as you properly prepare your pan, you should be fine. **

 Have a delicious day!